Master of Science in Science Education

 - The chance to participate in classes when it is most convenient for you

-- Popular on-campus summer field and lab experiences that vary in length from one to two weeks
+- Popular campus based summer field and lab experiences that vary in length from one day to two weeks

 - Personalized science education capstone project for each student

 - Self-paced program

-Online graduate courses are offered during the fall, spring, and summer sessions; however, Montana-based field and lab graduate courses are offered during the summer session, only.
+Online graduate courses are offered during the fall, spring, and summer sessions.
+Montana-based field and lab graduate courses are offered during the summer session.

 Interdisciplinary efforts and incorporation of both science content and pedagogy have been encouraged during the development of courses.
 Each student seeking the degree is advised by a three-person faculty committee, and programs are designed taking into account the student's background, interests, and career goals.

 The MSSE degree program was developed by Montana State University faculty members who are active in science, science education, and mathematics.
 The program is a unique, cooperative effort of several colleges and departments.
 Faculty members of the departments of Biology, Chemistry and Biochemistry, Earth Science, Education, Health and Human Development, Land Resources and Environmental Science, Mathematics, Microbiology, Plant Science and Environmental Science, Physics, and other related areas such as Engineering will teach most courses.
 Faculty members of other departments and units will play a major role in some courses.
 When appropriate, courses may be taught by faculty members of other institutions.

-The program of study may begin with distance learning courses in any semester or summer classes at the MSU-Bozeman campus.
-Study continues with distance learning courses that students take from their homes or workplaces, and ends with a campus visit for presentation of the results of a personalized science education capstone project.
+The program of study may begin with online courses in any semester, or summer field/lab courses based from the MSU-Bozeman campus.
+Study continues with online courses that students take from their homes or workplaces, and ends with a campus visit for presentation of the results of a personalized science education capstone project.
 Over 80% of the courses and credits may be taken off-campus by asynchronous, computer-mediated communication.
 Thirty-semester credits are required for the degree.
 Students typically will complete the degree in two or three years.